Toothaches and Sensitive Teeth Care Near You

 Causes of Toothaches and Sensitive Teeth

 Tooth pain and sensitivity can have different triggers, but both are usually signs that something needs attention.
 Toothaches often come from irritation or infection in or around a tooth, while sensitivity is commonly triggered by hot, cold, sweet, or acidic foods and drinks when enamel wears down or inner tooth layers become exposed.
+If you are wondering why are my teeth so sensitive or what causes a toothache, our team can help identify the source.

 Some of the most common causes include cavities that reach deeper layers of the tooth, gum disease that leads to inflammation or recession, and cracked teeth from trauma or biting something hard.
 Teeth grinding and clenching can also wear enamel and strain the jaw, increasing soreness and sensitivity over time.
+In some cases, patients also ask whether stress can cause tooth pain, especially when clenching or grinding is involved.

 Types and Symptoms of Toothaches and Sensitivity

 Toothaches and sensitivity can feel different depending on the cause.
-Some patients experience sharp pain when eating or drinking, while others notice a dull ache that becomes worse when chewing.
+Some patients experience sharp pain in one tooth when eating or drinking, while others notice a dull ache that becomes worse when chewing.
 Symptoms may appear suddenly or develop gradually, and some problems do not cause noticeable pain until they become more advanced.

 Treatments and Prevention Tips